Hollin Hills: Education

-Within the community’s first five years, construction began in June 1954 on Hollin Hills Elementary School, located adjacent to the community entrance along Fort Hunt Road, immediately north of the intersection with Paul Spring Road.
-The school was built at a cost of $275,964 (present value: $) and opened its doors to students on September 6, 1955.
-In the subsequent years, the originally all-white school was desegregated in 1964.
-By the late 1970s, enrollment numbers had declined and the school was closed in June 1980.
-The buildings have since been converted into the Paul Spring Retirement Community living center.
+Within the community's first five years, construction began on Hollin Hills Elementary School, located adjacent to the community entrance along Fort Hunt Road, immediately north of the intersection with Paul Spring Road.
+The school was built at a cost of $275,964 (present value: $) and opened its doors to students from Hollin Hills and other neighborhoods on September 6, 1955.
+In 1956, after some delay, Groveton High School opened.
+In 1960, William C. Bryant Intermediate School opened, one of the county's first racially integrated schools, taking grades from local elementary schools and Groveton High School.
+The originally all-white Hollin Hills Elementary School was desegregated in 1964.
+In 1965, Hollin Meadows Elementary School was built on Nordock Place, directly adjoining the neighborhood near its southern end.

+By the late 1970s, enrollment numbers from other neighborhoods to the north and the older northern part of Hollin Hills had declined, leading to the closure of Hollin Hills Elementary School in June 1980.
+(Its buildings have since been converted into the Paul Spring Retirement Community living center.)
+In 1985, the Bryant Intermediate School was closed, and Hollin Hills's children were shifted to the new Carl Sandburg Intermediate School, which also included students from the closing Stephen Foster Intermediate School.
+This new larger intermediate school took over the building of Fort Hunt High School.
+At the same time, Groveton High School was expanded to cover the neighborhoods that had previously gone to nearby Fort Hunt High School, into which Foster Intermediate School's student had formerly matriculated.
+Groveton was renamed to West Potomac High School.
+Each of these changes prompted objections from resident within Hollin Hills and other neighborhoods, not the least because of rivalry between the high schools and perceptions of class differences between them.
+As Hollin Hills was one of the higher incomes neighborhood within the Bryant/Groveton district, its children faced particular tensions in the earliest years of the new configurations, though those old lines were quickly forgotten as children aged through the system.

-As of 2023, public elementary and secondary education of resident youth is provided by Fairfax County Public Schools (FCPS) with school board representation from the Mount Vernon District.
-FCPS schools serving the community are Hollin Meadows Elementary School, Sandburg Middle School and West Potomac High School (Wolverines).
+As of 2024, public elementary and secondary education of resident youth is provided by Fairfax County Public Schools (FCPS) with school board representation from the Mount Vernon District.
+FCPS schools serving the community remain Hollin Meadows Elementary School, Carl Sandburg Middle School and West Potomac High School (Wolverines).
 There are also many private schools in the area, such as Bishop Ireton High School (Cardinals) and St. Stephen's & St. Agnes School (Saints).

-The nearest public libraries to Hollin Hills are the Sherwood Regional Library and Martha Washington Library served by the Fairfax County Public Library (FCPL) system.
+The nearest public libraries to Hollin Hills are the Sherwood Regional Library (opened in 1971) and Martha Washington Library (opened at its current location in 1961) served by the Fairfax County Public Library (FCPL) system.
 In addition, several residents have installed and maintain neighborhood book exchanges and chartered Little Free Library locations throughout the neighborhood, often stylized in the shape of mid-century modern homes found throughout the community.